FRC-Team-3140/2024-Crescendo-Bot/README.md

-This is the repository for our competition bot, yet to be named, for 2024 Crescendo.
+This is the repository for our competition bot, Steambot Willie, for 2024 Crescendo.

 # Reference